PhotopilotPhotopilot

 Every channel, one workflow

-FTP, SFTP, brand portal, folder structure, ZIP archive, or an email attachment: Photopilot indexes the source and monitors it.
-You can connect multiple channels per supplier simultaneously, each with its own rules.
+FTP, SFTP, brand portal, folder structure, ZIP archive, or email attachment: Photopilot indexes the source and monitors it.
+Per supplier, you can connect multiple channels simultaneously, each with its own rules.

 FTP / SFTP